 Trickery.
 Deceit.
 Magic.
 In F FOR FAKE, a free-form sort-of documentary by Orson Welles, the legendary filmmaker (and self-described charlatan) gleefully reengages with the central preoccupation of his career: the tenuous lines between illusion and truth, art and lies.
 Beginning with portraits of the world-renowned art forger Elmyr de Hory and his equally devious biographer, Clifford Irving, Welles embarks on a dizzying journey that simultaneously exposes and revels in fakery and fakers of all stripes, not the least of whom is Welles himself.
 Charming and inventive, F FOR FAKE is an inspired prank and a clever examination of the essential duplicity of cinema.

 "F for Fake" — movie produced in Germany, Iran, Islamic Republic of and France and released in 1973.
 It has a great rating on IMDb: 7.7 stars out of 10.
 It is a feature-length film with a runtime of 1h 29min.
-"F for Fake" is currently available to stream on The Criterion Channel and Amazon Prime ⎥ MAX and for rent and to buy on Apple TV and Amazon Store.
+"F for Fake" is currently available to stream on HBO Max, The Criterion Channel and Amazon Prime ⎥ HBO Max and for rent and to buy on Apple TV, Amazon Store and Fandango at Home.
 Click on a playlink to watch it now!